Karim Janat: International career

-He made his Twenty20 International (T20I) debut for Afghanistan against the United Arab Emirates on 14 December 2016.
+He made his Twenty20 International (T20I) debut against the United Arab Emirates on 14 December 2016.
 He scored 25 runs in the match and took 3 wickets.
 This all-round performance gave him his first man of the match award.
-He made his One Day International (ODI) debut for Afghanistan against Zimbabwe at the Harare Sports Club on 24 February 2017.
+He made his One Day International (ODI) debut against Zimbabwe at the Harare Sports Club on 24 February 2017.

 In December 2018, he was named in Afghanistan's under-23 team for the 2018 ACC Emerging Teams Asia Cup.
 On 16 November 2019, in the second match against the West Indies, he took his first five-wicket haul in T20I cricket.
 He took five wickets for eleven runs from his four overs, and was named the player of the match.
 In November 2019, he was named in Afghanistan's Test squad for the one-off match against the West Indies.

 In September 2021, he was named in Afghanistan's squad for the 2021 ICC Men's T20 World Cup.

+He made his Test debut for Afghanistan against Bangladesh, on 14 June 2023.

+In May 2024, he was named in Afghanistan’s squad for the 2024 ICC Men's T20 World Cup tournament.